Peer Prediction with More Signals than Reports: Distributions beyond the Gaussian

-We can view equilibria in the snapshot of a specific precision value in Figure~\ref{fig:snapshots}.
-Here, the intersection of $G$ with 1/2 corresponds to equilibria in OA, with $F$ corresponds to equilibria in DG (and DMI), and with $Q$ corresponds to equilibria in RBTS.
+\paragraph{RBTS and DMI.} We view equilibria in the snapshot of a specific precision value in Figure~\ref{fig:snapshots}.
+The intersection of $G$ with 1/2 corresponds to equilibria in OA, with $F$ corresponds to equilibria in DG (and DMI), and with $Q$ corresponds to equilibria in RBTS.
 The function $Q$ closely tracks $G$ for high enough precision values.
 We therefore find that the same stability and number of equilibria occur in RBTS as in DG.
 However, we note that bifurcation (the increase in equilibria) occurs at lower precision values for RBTS (see \S~\ref{appendix:experiments} for visualization).
 From a design perspective, a lower bifurcation point in RBTS is nice because there is a wider set of signal distributions allowing for some choice over stable thresholds.
-Meanwhile, our theoretical results show that equilibria restricted to the threshold space in DMI correspond to those in DG, so that we would expect the trends we observe over precision to transfer directly from DG to DMI.

-In general, then, our simulations show that multiple threshold equilibria occur across mechanisms with numbers increasing as modes separate, but similar patterns of stability emerge.
-Moreover, it is even more clear how different behavior emerges under a richer signal model.
-One could imagine two different real-valued distributions, the first unimodal as in a peer grading setting and the second bimodal as in a data labeling setting, with the same collapsed binary signal model.
-While previous results on the collapsed space concludes the same behavior would emerge in both settings, our results show that the number and stability of equilibria will be significantly different.